sergeypedan/bitbar-uptime-robot-dashboard/Readme.md

 	chmod +x "uptime_robot.rb"
 	```

-1. Refresh BitBar — the new plugin should be up and running
+1. Refresh BitBar from menu — the new plugin should be up and running

-1. Add new monitors to UptimeRobot.
+### From BitBar site

+Not submitted yet